Grammarly vs. PerfectIt: Which Is Better?

 3. Skip sections of text you don’t want checked.

-The screenshot below shows how easy it is to untick a box if you want PerfectIt to skip a particular check.
+The screenshot below shows how easy it is to untick a box to have PerfectIt skip a particular check.

-If you have PerfectIt 5, you can create your own style sheets.
+If you have PerfectIt for Word, you can create your own style sheets.

 This feature is handy for proofreaders and copy editors because creating style sheets for individual clients can save time.